 The best way to hire the right person is through an interview process that includes both non-technical questions about their experience, values, and goals as well as technical questions related to your industry or company.
 This will give you an idea of whether this person would be a good fit for your team.

-While there is no magic formula to hiring the right people, I have found success by identifying the behaviors that are required of the role, interviewing for those behaviors, and including team members in the interview process that will work closely with the new employee—even if they are not directly on my team.
+While there is no magic formula for hiring the right people, I have found success by identifying the behaviors that are required of the role, interviewing for those behaviors, and including team members in the interview process that will work closely with the new employee—even if they are not directly on my team.

 Here's a tip to remember: Hire slow, fire fast.
 If you hire the wrong person, work to remove them swiftly so you can move on and find the right person to best support your team and organization's goals.